Connectime4ever/School_District_Analysis/README.md

 + The changes performed in the 9th grader Math and Reading scores did not have a noticeable impact on the District Report.
 + The revised School Summary shows very slight differences.
 All the metric went down except the average reading score that went up (*from 83.849 to 83.896*)
     + Despite the change made Thomas High School continues to be ranking withing the top 5 performing schools in the district.
-+ The Math and Reading scores by grades in Thomas High School seems to have no impact on the Math and Reading scores by grade
++ The Math and Reading scores by grades in Thomas High School seems to have no impact on the Math and Reading scores by grade.
-+ There is no substantial impact in the following metrics.
++ There is no noticeable impact in the following metrics.
-    - Math and Reading scores by grade**
+    - Math and Reading scores by grade
-    - Scores by school spending**
+    - Scores by school spending
-    - Scores by school size**
+    - Scores by school size
-    - Scores by school type**
+    - Scores by school type

 ### District Summary